Thinking on Education: The Importance of Project-Based Learning

-Here are some tips — culled from multiple experts and resources — for using PBL in the classroom:
+Here are some tips — from multiple experts and resources — on using PBL in the classroom:

 Many teachers go into PBL without teaching students how to work well with others.
-But these skills are not instinctive for most students.
-Teachers should model and teach how to be an active listener, engage in respectful discussion and debate, and share the work.
+But the skills are not instinctive for most students.
+Teachers should model and teach how to listen actively, engage in respectful discussion and debate, and share the work.

-Unique roles within a group makes everyone work together on the project.
-The type of project will dictate the exact roles needed, but some general roles are: group facilitator, note-taker, progress tracker, teacher liaison and materials manager.
-In a January 2018 Getting Smart article, Jamie Beck also suggested four roles that work well:
+Unique roles within a group make everyone work together on the projects.
+The type of project will dictate the exact rules needed, but some general roles are group facilitator, notetaker, progress tracker, teacher liaison, and materials manager.
+And a January 2018 Getting Smart article, Jamie Beck also suggested for roles that work well:

-• Resource Manager: The one who gets supplies for the team, and is the only person who can ask team questions from the teacher.
+Resource Manager: the one who gets supplies for the team, and is the only person who can ask the teacher team questions.